 Each Athletic Training Student is responsible for transportation to and from clinical sites throughout the entire ATP.
 This requires that each student has personal access to public transportation or a car.
 Any associated costs are the responsibility of the student.
-Sites vary from on-campus to 35 miles from campus.
+Sites vary from on-campus to 35 miles from campus for regular semester courses (i.e., 5287, 5487, 5687).
+Anything that is outside of this range can occur as agreed upon by the athletic training student and clinical education coordinator with approval from the program director.
+Immersive sites may be local or anywhere in the US, but student preference will be taken into account as much as possible.
+Athletic training students will not be placed outside of the traditional clinical range as stated above except where the student has requested.
+During the immersive clinical experience, the students must have access to either public transportation or a car.